FireflyMigration/firefly-doc/01-Development/02-Articles/Getting-the-update-migrated-code/index.md

 ﻿
-You have started to write your code and you need import the last migrated code without erase what you have done.
-This article explain how you can do this.
+This article explains how to get the lastest version of *ENV* and *Firefly.Box* after switching to developing in .NET

 1- Open the AutomaticMigration folder, and launch a new migration (Change the name of Start.Done file to Start)
-2- When the migration finished take the folder, copy the .rar file paste it to temporary folder
+2- When the migration is done download the .rar file paste it to temporary folder
 3- Extract it
-4- Copy ENV folder + Firefly.Box.Dll and paste on your code folder
+4- Copy *ENV* folder + *Firefly.Box.Dll* and paste into your code folder
 ![](2017-03-28_11h29_38.png)
 5- Run buildDebug.bat